Adria-F/Gunbird-Coded-Dreams/README.md

 - (6th May) Whole project was reset for the Alpha process, changing Castle level to Mine one.
 - (8th May) Completely new enemies are added, starting per Flying Machine and Torpedo.
 Debugging and God Modes are implemented following user interface.
 - (9th May) Drone enemies are added.
 Explosions do work and red/white effect too.
-- (11th May) Some visual textures (upper background for exmaple) are redone and General Turret and Tank added.
+- (11th May) Some visual textures (upper background for example) are redone and General Turret and Tank added.
-- (12th May) Balloon is implemented with shotings.
+- (12th May) Balloon is implemented with shootings.
 - (13th May) Balloon shoots to the nearest player.
 - (14th May) Player have three lives.
 Extra animations and static enemies are added.
+- (15th May) Player can die, power up fully implemented and added General Turret and Flying machine shooting mechanics.
+- (16th May) Explosions added for the first time.
+- (19th May) High scores screen completed.
+- (20th May) Whole First Boss sprite sheets are ripped from zero.
+- (21th May) Selection screen is completed.
+- (23th May) Tank enemy is fully finished.
+- (31th May) Players reach 3rd power up level.

 ## History

-During our GunBird development the game had seven releases:
+During our GunBird development, the game had nine releases:
 - version 0.1 (20th March)
 - version 0.2 (26th March)
 - version 0.2.1 (29th March)